-We proposed a simple learning mechanism based on reinforcement learning with allows a solver to dynamically learn how to backtrack.
+We proposed a simple learning mechanism based on reinforcement learning which allows a solver to dynamically learn how to backtrack without changing the branching strategy used.
 It was evaluated for a difficult industrial planning and scheduling problem which is only efficiently solved when using specific branching heuristics.
-The proposed adaptive strategy greatly improved the performance in comparison with a LDS policy.
+The proposed adaptive strategy greatly improved the performance in comparison with standard backtracking policies.
 This is made possible as the mechanism allows identifying which nodes are the most profitable to backtrack to and, thus, focusing on them first.